min69u/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## What did one plate say to the other plate?
+Dinner is on me!